Kotlin/kotlinx.collections.immutable/proposal.md

 }
 return builder.build()
 ```

+When mutating operation is invoked on a builder, it doesn't mutate the original immutable collection it was built from,
+but instead it gradually builds new immutable collection with the requested modifications applied.

 In case if each operation invoked on a builder causes no modifications,
 the collection returned by `build()` method is the same collection the builder was obtained from.